johnmccabe/johnmccabe.github.io/_posts/2019-01-01-openfaas-on-microk8s.md

     queue-worker   1/1     1            1           40s
     ```

-5. The UI will now be accessible on port `31112`, as I'm connecting remotely I access this via http://nuc:31112/ui/, you may want to connect to http://nuc:31112/ui/ if you've deployed this locally.
+5. The UI will now be accessible on port `31112`, as I'm connecting remotely I access this via http://nuc:31112/ui/ (you may want to connect to http://localhost:31112/ui/ if you've deployed this locally).

 ## Creating a Function